 It is also important to note that most brands turn towards a more conversational tone during this time.
 People love to engage and personalize communications with the brands during that month.

-Ramadan traditions and activity may differ within the Middle East itself so try to research local norms, speak with people in the region or invest in local talent that are culturally aware and savvy.
+Ramadan traditions, activity, and key trends may differ within the Middle East itself so try to research local norms, speak with people in the region or invest in local talent that is culturally aware and savvy.

 4 – Monitor, analyze and optimize

-Now that we’ve went through some Ramadan related statistics that highlighted the importance of this month for brands and businesses.
-Are you ready to start planning your social media activity for Ramadan 2020 yet?
+Now that we’ve gone through some Ramadan-related statistics that highlighted the importance of this month for brands and businesses.
+Are you ready to start planning your social media activity for Ramadan 2022 yet?
 How will your brand celebrate this season and reach out to your potential audience?